jbittel/django-mama-cas/docs/installation.rst

 Prerequisites
 -------------

-The primary prerequesite of django-mama-cas is `Django`_ itself.
+The primary prerequisite of django-mama-cas is `Django`_ itself.
 For django-mama-cas |version|, Django 1.4 or later is required.
 Earlier versions of Django may work, but are not tested or supported.
 See the `Django downloads`_ page for information on downloading and installing Django.